Toyota 2AZ-FE – Everything You Need To Know

 Check out the C-HR R-Tuned setting a fast lap at Willow Springs International Raceway in just 1:25.22:

-The guys at SR Tuning have kept the weight at 2,822lbs, with factory front-to-rear balance and a near 50/50 balance left to right.
+The guys at SR Tuning have kept the weight at 2,822 lbs, with a factory front-to-rear balance and a near 50/50 balance left to right.

 With a base power output of 314 hp and torque at the wheels on stock internals, this kit presents a fantastic opportunity for those considering a swap on their GT86/BRZ/FR-S.